Metalwork

 Two-high rolling mills:

-The two-high rolling mill is of two types; reversing mills and non-reversing mills, in the reversing mill the rollers are both adjustable and their rotations are made in two different directions.
+The two-high rolling mill is of two types; reversing mills and non-reversing mills, in the reversing mill the rollers are both adjustable, and their rotations are made in two different directions.
 The work is done by passing the metal between the two rollers that rotate at the same speed but in the opposite direction.
-It is often used in slabbing, plumbing, rail, plate roughing work etc. In the non-reversing mills, the rollers revolve in the same direction and their direction cannot be reversed.
+It is often used in slabbing, plumbing, rail, plate roughing work, etc. In the non-reversing mills, the rollers revolve in the same direction and their direction cannot be reversed.

 Three-high rolling mills:

 There are three roles in this type of rolling mill which stand parallel to each other.
 These rolls are rotating in opposite directions which allows the material to pass between the first and second rolls.
 The bottom roll rotates in the opposite direction of the second roll.
-The machine is designed to roll both in forward and reverse, which is ideal for metal reduction and uniformity of the material.
+The machine is designed to roll both forward and reverse, which is ideal for metal reduction and uniformity of the material.

-Four high rolling mills:
+Four high-rolling mills:

 Tandem rolling mills: